 Beckett Rueda, Editorial Assistant, bio to come.

-Jaya Miceli, Scribner's Art Director, joined the imprint in July 2014.
-A graduate of Parsons School of Design, with a BFA in Illustration.
-Jaya's short-lived illustration career earned her published pieces in The New Yorker Magazine.
+Jaya Miceli, Scribner's Senior Art Director, joined the imprint in July 2014.
+A graduate of Parsons School of Design, with a BFA in illustration.
+Jaya's short-lived illustration career earned her published pieces in The New Yorker.
 Her appreciation of art, love of books and illustrative talents found their true home in book publishing.
-She learned jacket design and typography on the job during her 14 years at Penguin, where she began as a junior designer.
+She learned jacket design and typography on the job during her fourteen years at Penguin, where she began as a junior designer.
 Jaya has designed jackets for a diverse group of authors including Lev Grossman, Terry McMillan, T.C.
 Boyle, Geraldine Brooks, Jasper Fforde, David Lodge, Jonathan Tropper, Dara Horn, Brady Udall, as well as, Pulitzer Prize winning, Manning Marable's bookMalcolm X: A Life of Reinvention.
 She is thrilled to further her book design ventures with the extraordinary literary bounty at Scribner books.

 Sydney Newman, Art Assistant, joined the Scribner team in October 2017.
-She is a graduate of the School of Visual Arts, with a degree in Illustration.
+She is a graduate of the School of Visual Arts, with a degree in illustration.
 Before starting her Scribner career, she assisted at Penguin Random House in the Penguin Art Group.